 Citing Your Sources

-Professors will occasionally require that you use a particular written or citation style when submitting papers.
-There are several style manuals available at the Reference Desk or in the Reference stacks at Mugar.
+Professors require that you use a particular citation style when submitting papers.
+There are several style manuals available in BU Libraries.
 These include:

 - Chicago Manual of Style.
 (Theo Ref Z253 .U69 2003) Also available online.